pnkraemer/diffeqzoo/docs/source/example_notebooks/solve_ivp_with_scipy.md

-The initial value problems provided by `odezoo` can be plugged into scipy's ordinary differential equation (ODE) solvers.
+The initial value problems provided by `diffeqzoo` can be plugged into scipy's ordinary differential equation (ODE) solvers.

 SciPy has two IVP solvers: `odeint` (wraps FORTRAN's `odepack`) and `solve_ivp` (native Python).
 They require slightly different inputs: for example, `odeint` expects vector fields `f(y, t)` and `solve_ivp` expects vector fields `f(t, y)`.

-`odezoo` can be used for both.
+`diffeqzoo` can be used for both.

 <!-- #endregion -->